 It could always be a little bigger, and a little better right?

 In a world where constant evolution and innovation are key to staying ahead of the curve, staying stagnant is not an option.
 In a bid to get an edge over their competitors, shipyards around the globe are pushing the envelope, striving to produce the ultimate superyacht, each bigger and greater than the last.
 However, these monstrous feats of engineering are more than just hulking vessels.
 Each of the entries on this list are truly marvellous examples of design and technical innovations, possessing a slew of features above and below deck.
+Each and every of them is a piece of art and no wonder you can buy a research paper with detailed description on particular vessel and its design.
 Without further ado, here are the world’s largest yachts.

 - Azzam (180.61 metres)

 German shipyard Lürssen is famous for their near monopoly in the construction of gigantic superyachts.
 Unveiled in October of 2013, Azzam has held onto its title of largest privately owned superyacht for almost 8 years.
 The interior design was done by Christophe Leoni who opted for French Empire stylings.
 Exteriors were done up by Nauta Yacht design while engineering was overseen by Mubarak Saad al Ahbabi.
 With a top speed of over 31.5 knots, courtesy of her ingenious water-jet propulsion, the behemoth that is Azzam defies the notion that large yachts must be slow.